A characterization of testable hypergraph properties: Introduction

 Another direction of research concerns \emph{easily testable properties}, where we require that the size of the sample is bounded from above by a polynomial in $1/\alpha$.
 (The bounds coming from Theorem~\ref{thm:main} can be made explicit but are quite large, as the approach via the (hyper-)graph regularity lemma incurs at least a tower-type dependence on $1/\alpha$, see~\cite{Gow97}.)
 For $k$-graphs, Alon and Shapira~\cite{AS05} as well as Alon and Fox~\cite{AF15} obtained positive and negative results for the property of containing a given $k$-graph as an (induced) subgraph.
 For an approach via a `polynomial' version of the regularity lemma see~\cite{FPS16}.

-Recent progress on property testing includes many questions beyond the hypergraph setting.
+More recent progress on property testing includes many questions beyond the hypergraph setting.
 Instances include property testing of matrices~\cite{AB16}, Boolean functions~\cite{AB10,AS03}, geometric objects~\cite{ADPR03}, and algebraic structures~\cite{BCLR08,FPS16,FIS05}.
 Moreover, property testing in the sparse (graph) setting gives rise to many interesting results and questions (see e.g.~\cite{BSS10,NS13}).
-Little is known for hypergraphs in this case.
+Little is known for hypergraphs in this case (see~\cite{EJKO:19} for partial results on testing for sub(hyper-)graph-freeness in (hyper-)graphs which are not dense).
+For much more details on property testing, we refer to~\cite{Gol:17}.

 The paper is organized as follows.
 In the next section, we outline the main steps of the argument.
-In Section~\ref{sec:concepts}, we explain the relevant concepts of hypergraph regularity, in particular we introduce the regular approximation lemma of R\"odl and Schacht (Theorem~\ref{thm: RAL}).
-In Section~\ref{sec:counting}, we prove and derive a number of tools related to hypergraph regularity, in particular, we describe a suitable `induced' version of the hypergraph counting lemma.
+In Section~\ref{sec:concepts}, we explain the relevant concepts of hypergraph regularity and collect a number of tools related to hypergraph regularity.
+In particular, we introduce the regular approximation lemma of R\"odl and Schacht (Theorem~\ref{thm: RAL}) and we describe a suitable `induced' version of the hypergraph counting lemma.
+In Section~\ref{sec:counting}, we prove and derive a number of tools related to hypergraph regularity.
 In Section~\ref{sec:testred}, we use this counting lemma to show that testable properties are regular reducible.
-In Section~\ref{sec:regtest}, we show how Lemma~\ref{lem: random choice2} implies that satisfying a given regularity instance is testable.
+In Section~\ref{sec:regtest}, we show how our random sampling result from~\cite{JKKO2} (Lemma~\ref{lem: random choice2}) implies that satisfying a given regularity instance is testable.
 In Section~\ref{sec:testest}, we then show that estimability is equivalent to testability.
 In Section~\ref{sec:regredtest}, we combine the previous results to show that regular reducible properties are testable.
-Sections~\ref{sec: Regular approximations of partitions and hypergraphs} and~\ref{sec: Sampling a regular partition} are then devoted to the proof of Lemma~\ref{lem: random choice2}.
 Finally, in Section~\ref{sec:application} we discuss applications of our main result and illustrate in detail how to apply Theorem~\ref{thm:main}.